mrandri19/mrandri19.github.io/_posts/2022-01-12-a-PPL-in-70-lines-of-python.md

 ### Variables and DAGs

 Let us now focus our attention on variables.
-Three aspects characterise them: they have an associated distribution, they can be latent or observed, and they are linked to one another (i.e they can have children).
+Three aspects characterize them: they have an associated distribution, they can be latent or observed, and they are linked to one another (i.e they can have children).